Beltus/blog/_blog/2020-08-16-artificial-intelligence-technological-development.md

 -   Brief History of Artificial Intelligence
 -   Sub-sections of Artificial Intelligence
 -   Leading Companies in Artificial Intelligence Today
--   Major Industries Artificial Intelligenhttps://beltus.github.io/vision/assets/images/school_small.jpgce is Transforming Today
+-   Major Industries Artificial Intelligence is Transforming Today
 -   Artificial Intelligence existing in our Everyday Life
 -   Future of Artificial Intelligence